bahh723/bahh723.github.io/index.md

 </div> -->

 ## News
 I will join the Computer Science department at the **University of Virginia** as an assistant professor from Fall 2023.
-Feel free to reach out to me if you are interested in working with me.
+Feel free to contact me if you are interested in working with me.

 <!-- <div style="line-height:5%;">
     <br>